joncampbell123/dosbox-x/BUILD.md

 In all cases, the code requires a C++ compiler that can support the C++11 standard.

-Note that DOSBox-X suports both SDL 1.x and 2.x, and it is written to compile against the in-tree copy of the SDL 1.x (Simple Directmedia Libary), or against the SDL 2.x library provided by your Linux distribution.
+Note that DOSBox-X supports both SDL 1.x and 2.x, and it is written to compile against the in-tree copy of the SDL 1.x (Simple Directmedia Libary), or against the SDL 2.x library provided by your Linux distribution.